 What Our Ancestors Did

 When I think back to our ancestors many years ago, they were drinking raw milk, making their own bread, and eating what they grew.
-Now a days, we have ways of processing our food to make it cheaper and more accessible.
+Nowadays, we have ways of processing our food to make it cheaper and more accessible.
 But the problem is that often times, this processing actually removes many of the benefits that the food used to have.

 I’m sure you’ve heard of “gut health” and how it important it is.
 I am not an expert by any means on this topic, but I do know it’s very important to have good gut health.
 Your gut is what breaks down your food, allowing you to assimilate nutrients into your body.
 If the acids and functions of the guts aren’t working, you might have: